roqua/documentation/api/v1/protocol_subscriptions.md

 Provide de following parameters:

+ * `protocol_key`   - Key uniquely identifying the protocol of interest as specified in RoQua
  * `dossier_id`     - Unique identifier for the patient to be subscribed.
  * `start_at`       - The [Unix time](http://en.wikipedia.org/wiki/Unix_time) when the first measurement should be prepared.
 Defaults to the present.
  * `stop_at`        - The [Unix time](http://en.wikipedia.org/wiki/Unix_time) when the subscription should be revoked.
 By default subscriptions are never revoked.